wp-plugins/easy-translator-lite/readme.txt

 = Looks good, but doesn't work! =

-*Easy Translator* is a fairly complicated program, and it is in its infancy.
+*Easy Translator* is a fairly complicated program.
 If you find a bug or anything that doesn't work as expected, please do not keep it to youself.
-Please post it in [the forum](http://wordpress.org/tags/easy-translator-lite "Easy Translator Forum") or [email me](http://manoj.thulasidas.com/mail.shtml "Contact Manoj").
+Please post it in [the forum](http://wordpress.org/tags/easy-translator-lite "Easy Translator Forum") or [email me](http://support.thulasidas.com/ "Contact Manoj").
 I really would like to make it work perfectly.

 = This plugin conflicts with other plugins.
 What to do now? =

 *Easy Translator* uses the PHP "super-global" variables (`$_SESSION[]`) to hold various strings and settings between your visits so that your translation work is not accidentally erased.
 I hope to have implemented it safely.
 But as any developer will tell you, there is nothing safe about using globals.
 If you find anything amiss, I'd appreciate it if you could let me know.
-Please post it in [the forum](http://wordpress.org/tags/easy-translator-lite "Easy Translator Forum") or [email me](http://support.thulasidas.com/ "Contact Manoj").
+Please post it in [the forum](http://wordpress.org/tags/easy-translator-lite "Easy Translator Forum") or [contact me](http://support.thulasidas.com/ "Contact Manoj").

+**If you have a question or comment about the Pro version, please do not use the forum hosted at WordPress.org, but [contact the plugin author](http://support.thulasidas.com/ "Contact Manoj") using our support portal.**

 = The PO files created generate errors when I run `msgfmt` on them.
 What are these errors? =